DSL Internet ProvidersCheck Availability

 Frequently Asked Questions About DSL Internet

 Some internet providers still use DSL but most are replacing it with fiber-optic options.
-If you’re wondering, “is DSL internet in my area?” the answer depends on where you live.
+If you’re wondering if DSL internet is available to you, the answer depends on where you live.

 DSL download speeds generally range from 1-35 Mbps, which makes it nearly as fast as cable, but slower than fiber-optic.
 The speed of your DSL service can be impacted by how far you are from your phone company hub and the quality of your phone lines.